ulyssus-dsl/dsl-modules/DSL-Chase/README.md

 dsl = dsl or {}
 dsl.characters = dsl.characters or {}

--- Repeat the following configuration for each character needed -- The below configuration can be placed into a separate script file -- outside of this module if desired. dsl.characters["Ulyssus"] = dsl.characters["Ulyssus"] or {}
+-- Repeat the following configuration for each character needed.
+-- The below configuration can be placed into a separate script file -- outside of this module if desired. dsl.characters["Ulyssus"] = dsl.characters["Ulyssus"] or {}
 dsl.characters["Ulyssus"].chase = {
-  command = "c acid", -- The default command to use to attack ranged = false, -- Whether ranged mode is enabled by default rangedCommand = "c fireball", -- The command to use with ranged modes rangedDistance = 3, -- The room distance of the ranged attack rangedFinish = true, -- Default value for ranged finish mode rangedMove = true, -- Whether to move away in opposite direction before ranging minimumHp = 350, -- The minimum HP in which to stop automatically chasing extendedScanning = true, -- Enables scanning in all open directions clans = {}, -- Default clans to target
+-- The default command to use when attacking command = "c acid",

+  -- Whether or not to enable ranged mode by default ranged = false,

+  -- The default command to use when using ranged attacks rangedCommand = "c fireball",

+  -- The max distance in rooms of the ranged command rangedDistance = 3,

+  -- Whether to enable ranged finish mode by default.
+  -- This will cast your ranged attack in each open direction when the opponent flees at awful. rangedFinish = true,

+  -- When using ranged mode, if the default value is true will move the character one room in -- the opposite direction if able to before using the ranged attack rangedMove = true,

+  -- Default minimum HP.
+Chasing will stop once HP is below this minimumHp = 350,

+  -- Default value of whether extended scanning is enabled.
+  -- Extended scanning will scan all open directions if the initial scan does not locate the target extendedScanning = true,

+  -- Default list of clans to add to the chase list clans = {},

+  -- A list of rooms in which chasing actions (scanning, attacking, etc) -- will be disabled while in these rooms, even if chasing is currently on roomDisableList = {
+    "Conclave Common Room",
+    "Center Hall of the White Tower",
+    "The Library of the White Tower",
+    "Entrance Hall of the White Tower",
+    "A classroom",
+    "Practice room",
+    "The Meeting Room of the White Robes",
+    "Third Floor of the White Tower",
+    "Tower Stables",
+    "The Apothecary",
+    "Meeting Room",
+    "Healing Chambers",
+    "An Arcane Vault",
+    "The Arcanist's Craftstation",
+    "Central Hall of Advanced Studies",
+    "Shrine of Magic",
+    "The Conclave Portal Room",
+    "Hall of Illusions",
+    "The Conclave Council Chambers",
+  },
 }
 ```